 Dodl vs Hargreaves Lansdown - products

 Dodl has the wrappers you would expect from a mainstream investment platform, namely stocks and shares ISAs, General Investment Accounts and SIPPs, as well as a Lifetime ISA.
 However, Hargreaves Lansdown has all of those options, plus savings accounts, cash ISA, Junior ISA and Junior SIPP.
 It also has a dedicated fund and share account.
-While Dodl provides investors with the capacity to invest in shares, it is currently limited to 50 UK companies, compared with more than 8,000 from Hargreaves Lansdown.
+While Dodl provides investors with the capacity to invest in shares, it is currently limited to 80 UK & US companies, compared with more than 8,000 from Hargreaves Lansdown.

 Dodl vs Hargreaves Lansdown - minimum investment

 Dodl requires a minimum investment of either £100 as a lump sum, or a regular investment of £25 per month.
 Meanwhile, Hargreaves Lansdown has different levels of minimum investment, depending on the type of account you are opening.
 For example, for a fund and share account you can start with as little as £1, while for an ISA or SIPP you will need to put in a lump sum of at least £100, or £25 per month, the same as for Dodl.
-However, if you want to invest in a HL Portfolio+, it requires a minimum of £1,000.

 Dodl vs Hargreaves Lansdown - platform fees

-Dodl has established itself as one of the cheapest platforms in the UK, with a fee of just 0.15% per year.
+Dodl has established itself as one of the cheapest platforms in the UK, with a fee of just 0.15% per product, per year.
 However, it has a minimum payment of £1 per month per product, which means you have to invest more than £8,000 to bring the charges down to the 0.15% level.
 With no additional subscription fee or commission on buying or selling investments, it still represents good value.